Psychiatric-Mental Health Nurse Practitioner

 The PMH NP curriculum requires 79 credit hours of coursework.
 The psychiatric/mental specialty course sequence is offered every other year, which may affect a student's program planning.
 The majority of required courses are available online, although the following required courses are only offered at the KU Medical Center campus in Kansas City: NRSG 935, NRSG 954 and NRSG 801.

-Sample Plan of Study -- Preferred Plan of Study
+Sample Plan of Study -- Preferred Plan of Study (PDF)

 This program prepares students for an advanced practice specialty certification and APRN eligibility as a primary care certified nurse practitioner (CNP).
 APRN eligibility differs across states and many require a specialty certification.
 Specialty certifications are acquired through national exams that do not vary by state.
 For information on individual state's requirements, visit the National Councils of State Boards of Nursing website.